 You will complete your enrolment at the ‘Direction des Etudes’ office (the Department of Academic Studies) when you arrive.
-You will then be provided with your student ID card, enrolment certificate and internet access codes.
+You will then be provided with your student ID card (Aquipass card), enrolment certificate and Numerical working environment (ENT) access codes.

-When you arrive at the University, you will receive your personal Aquipass card.
-This is your student passport.
-It is your source of ID and will allow you use the many services on offer: checking out books at the library, eating at the University restaurants, paying at Crous laundromat, etc.
+The Aquipass card will allow you to use the many services on offer: getting access to the students residence, checking out books at the library, eating at the University restaurants, paying at Crous laundromat, make certain purchase, as well as reduction in cinema and other.

 This is where you can do your research and study!